mgs255/handel/ReadMe.md

 * ~~Fix windows build/execution issues~~
 * ~~Make 'reference' system more generic - i.e: allow the configuration of the URL + means of extracting service names/versions.~~
-* Automate detection of port conflicts
-* Suggestion of ports to free ports